Scroll down for late availability

 Old Brooder Bunkhouse - facilities at a glance

-- Made up beds with duvets
+- 22 made up beds in 5 bedrooms with duvets

 - Cooking equipment: Large electric cooker with 5 hotplates, 2 ovens, grill.
 Microwave.

-- Dishwasher – tablets provided foc
+- Dishwasher – tablets inc

-- Large upright fridge-freezer
+- Large upright fridge-freezer, second small fridge

 - Kitchen equipment: saucepans, casserole pots, lasagne-type dishes, smallish food processor, hand whisk, blender

-- Tableware: large serving plates & salad bowls, bread baskets, china, cutlery, beer/water/wine/champagne glasses, cafetiere, tea pots, thermoses, jugs, vases.
+- Tableware: large serving plates & salad bowls, bread baskets, china, cutlery, beer/water/wine/champagne glasses, cafetiere, tea pots, jugs, vases.

 - Washing up basics: kitchen cloths/roll, tea towels, oven gloves, washing up liquid, dishwasher tablets